Lady Raiders Win CUSA Tournament and Begin NCAA Tournament Journey Against Colorado - NewsBreak

 If they advance they will play the winner of 3-seed Duke (25-6) and 14-seed Iona (26-6).

-The post Lady Raiders Win CUSA Tournament and Begin NCAA Tournament Journey Against Colorado appeared first on Wilson County Source .
+The post Lady Raiders Win CUSA Tournament and Begin NCAA Tournament Journey Against Colorado appeared first on Cheatham County Source .

 Comments / 0